8 Logic and control flow

 if (x > 0) "positive" else "non-positive" evaluated to "non-positive", and that value was assigned to y.
 This follows from Section 3.4: everything in R is an expression, and expressions return values. if/else is no exception.

-Multi-line branches use curly braces.
-The value of each branch is the last expression evaluated inside it:
+Multi-line branches use curly braces, and the value of each branch is the last expression evaluated inside it:

 classify <- function(x) {